Ronnie Coffman: Career and research

 In 1969, Coffman joined Norman Borlaug in Mexico as Borlaug's PhD student and was with Borlaug in the field when he was notified he had won the Nobel Peace Prize.
-From 1971–1980 he worked at the International Rice Research Institute in the Philippines.
+From 1971 to 1980 he worked at the International Rice Research Institute in the Philippines.
 Coffman adopted strategies learned from Borlaug and applied them to rice breeding.
 Rice germplasm bred by Coffman would be cultivated on millions of hectares, mainly in Asia.
 He is credited with leading the reorganization of IRRU in the 1970s to fuse plant breeding expertise with other scientific disciplines.
 At IRRI, he established the International Rice Testing Program to trial new varieties in diverse environments across Asia.

 "This kind of scientific collaboration is standard now. but it represented an innovation in distributed data collection that was far ahead of its time," said rice geneticist Susan McCouch, the Barbara McClintock Professor of Plant Breeding and Genetics at Cornell University.
 Coffman joined the faculty of Cornell University in 1981.
 As chair of the Department of Plant Breeding in the 1980s, he expanded the department's international activities in research, teaching, and extension.

 Coffman took on leadership roles at the College of Agriculture and Life Sciences in the 1990s, and in 2001 was named Director of International Programs.
 As director, he initiated multiple research programs concerned with improving a diverse array of staple crops.
 He served as principal investigator on grant-funded projects totaling more than $250 million.

 In 2005, Coffman, Borlaug and global partners released a report detailing the threat to global wheat supplies posed by the stem rust variant Ug99.
 The report sounded the alarm to risks facing wheat supplies in Kenya, Ethiopia and nearby wheat-growing regions.
 The scientists warned that the spread of Ug99 could be devastating to world wheat supplies, especially in resource-poor areas of Africa, the Middle East and Asia.

 Heeding the warning, the Bill & Melinda Gates Foundation provided $27 million in funding to establish the Borlaug Global Rust Initiative.
 As vice-chair of the BGRI, Coffman led efforts to bring together more than 2,500 scientists from 35 international institutions in 23 countries into a global collaborative community.
-The BGRI has received more than $100 million in funding from the Bill & Melinda Gates Foundation and the United Kingdom’s Foreign, Commonwealth and Development Office.
-Since 2008, the BGRI’s partner institutions have released over 270 rust resistant wheat varieties in 11 at-risk countries: Afghanistan, Bangladesh, Bhutan, Egypt, Ethiopia, Kenya, India, Iran, Nepal, Pakistan, and Sudan.
+The BGRI has received more than $100 million in funding from the Bill & Melinda Gates Foundation and the United Kingdom's Foreign, Commonwealth and Development Office.
+Since 2008, the BGRI's partner institutions have released over 270 rust resistant wheat varieties in 11 at-risk countries: Afghanistan, Bangladesh, Bhutan, Egypt, Ethiopia, Kenya, India, Iran, Nepal, Pakistan, and Sudan.

 Development projects led by Coffman have integrated plant breeding with diverse disciplines, include plant pathology, genomic selection and gender awareness.

 As principal investigator for NextGen Cassava, he has supported efforts to modernize cassava breeding in sub-Saharan Africa.

-In 2022, he was elected professor emeritus of plant breeding and genetics at Cornell’s School of Integrative Plant Science.
+In 2022, he was elected professor emeritus of plant breeding and genetics at Cornell's School of Integrative Plant Science.